Redestros/CleanArchitecture/README.md

 - **IRepository<T>**:
     - Primarily handles create, update, and delete operations.
     - Can include read methods if needed, but its main focus is on write operations.
+    - Has a reference to IUnitOfWork.
+The UoW pattern ensures that all changes to an aggregate are committed as a single transaction.
+This means that either all changes are saved to the database, or none are, preserving the consistency of the aggregate.

 - **IReadRepository<T>**:
     - Dedicated to handling read operations.